-I have been a member of the President’s Advisory Committee of the Canadian Institutes of Health Research, a Distinguished Scholar at the Peter Wall Institute for Advanced Studies, and recipient of a Killam Teaching Prize.
-I am author of Health and the Rhetoric of Medicine.
+My essays appear in rhetoric journals, interdisciplinary health and STS journals, and medical journals.
+I am author of Health and the Rhetoric of Medicine (Southern Illinois University Press, 2005).
+I have been a member of the President’s International Advisory Committee of the Canadian Institutes of Health Research, a Distinguished Scholar at the Peter Wall Institute for Advanced Studies, and recipient of a Killam Teaching Prize.

 - “The Rhetoric of Female Sexual Dysfunction: Faux Feminism and the FDA.
 Canadian Medical Association Journal 187, 12 (8 September 2015): 915-916.